DP-LDMs: Differentially Private Latent Diffusion Models: Background

 Second, equipped with the powerful auto-encoder, \citet{LDM} trains a diffusion model (typically a UNet \citep{ronneberger2015u}) in the latent space.
 Training a DM in this space can significantly expedite the training process of diffusion models, e.g., from hundreds of GPU \textit{days} to several GPU \textit{hours} for similar accuracy.

 Third, LDMs also contain \textit{attention modules} \citep{vaswani2017attention} that take inputs from a \textit{conditioning embedder}, inserted into the layers of the underlying UNet backbone as the way illustrated in \figref{schematic} to achieve flexible conditional image generation (e.g., generating images conditioning on text, image layout, class labels, etc.).
-The modified Unet is then used as a function approximator $\tau_\vtheta$ to predict an initial noise from the noisy lower-dimensional latent representations at several finite time steps $t$, where in LDMs, the noisy representations (rather than data) follow the diffusion process defined in \citet{DDPM}.
+The modified UNet is then used as a function approximator $\tau_\vtheta$ to predict an initial noise from the noisy lower-dimensional latent representations at several finite time steps $t$, where in LDMs, the noisy representations (rather than data) follow the diffusion process defined in \citet{DDPM}.

-The parameters of the approximator are denoted by $\vtheta = [\vtheta^{U}, \vtheta^{Attn}, \vtheta^{Cn}]$, where $\vtheta^{U}$ are the parameters of the underlying Unet backbone, $\vtheta^{Attn}$ are the parameters of the attention modules, and $\vtheta^{Cn}$ are the parameters of the conditioning embedder (We will explain these further in \secref{method}).
+The parameters of the approximator are denoted by $\vtheta = [\vtheta^{U}, \vtheta^{Attn}, \vtheta^{Cn}]$, where $\vtheta^{U}$ are the parameters of the underlying UNet backbone excluding the parameter of attention modules $\vtheta^{Attn}$, and $\vtheta^{Cn}$ are the parameters of the conditioning embedder (We will explain these further in \secref{method}).
 These parameters are then optimized by minimizing the prediction error defined by

-where $\tau \sim \Nrm(0,I)$, $t$ uniformly sampled from $\{1,\cdots,T\}$, $x_t$ is the noisy version of the input $x$ at step $t$, $\vz_t = \enc(\vx_t)$ and $y$ is what the model is conditioning on to generate data, e.g., class labels, or a prompt.
+where $\tau \sim \Nrm(0,I)$, $t$ uniformly sampled from $\{1,\cdots,T\}$, $\vx_t$ is the noisy version of the input $\vx$ at step $t$, $\vz_t = \enc(\vx_t)$ and $y$ is what the model is conditioning on to generate data, e.g., class labels, or a prompt.
+The function approximator $\tau_{\vtheta}(\vz_t, t, y)$ takes the condition $y$, time step $t$, and latent input $\vz_t$ and then maps to an initial noise estimate.
 Once the approximator is trained, the drawn samples in latent space, $\tilde{\vz}$, are transformed back to pixel space through the decoder, i.e., $\tilde{\vx} = \dec(\tilde{\vz})$.
-Our work introduced in \secref{method} pre-trains both auto-encoder and $\tau_\vtheta$ using public data, then fine-tunes only $\vtheta_{Attn}, \vtheta_{Cn}$, the parameters of the attention modules and the conditioning embedder, using DP-SGD for private data.
+Our work introduced in \secref{method} pre-trains both auto-encoder and $\tau_\vtheta$ using public data, then fine-tunes only $\vtheta_{Attn}, \vtheta_{Cn}$, the parameters of the attention modules and the conditioning embedded, for private data, using DP-SGD to be explained next.